Lithuania in the Eurovision Song Contest 2018

-Lithuania participated in the Eurovision Song Contest 2018 with the song "When We're Old" written by Vytautas Bikus.
+Lithuania was represented at the Eurovision Song Contest 2018 with the song "When We're Old", written by Vytautas Bikus.
 The song was performed by Ieva Zasimauskaitė.
 The Lithuanian broadcaster Lithuanian National Radio and Television (LRT) organised the national final "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) in order to select the Lithuanian entry for the 2018 contest in Lisbon, Portugal.
 The national final took place over nine weeks and involved 50 competing entries.
 The results of each show were determined by the combination of votes from a jury panel and a public vote.
-In the final, six artists and songs remained and "When We're Old" performed by Ieva Zasimauskaitė was selected as the winner.
+In the final, six artists and songs remained and "When We're Old", performed by Ieva Zasimauskaitė, was selected as the winner.

 Lithuania was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 8 May 2018.
 Performing during the show in position 6, "When We're Old" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 12 May.
 It was later revealed that Lithuania placed ninth out of the 19 participating countries in the semi-final with 119 points.
 In the final, Lithuania performed in position 4 and placed 12th out of the 26 participating countries, scoring 181 points.